Jisna312/Pagerank/README.md

 Random Surfer Model: Sampling method simulates a random surfer moving between pages based on link probabilities and a damping factor.
 Iterative Algorithm: The Iterative method repeatedly updates PageRank values across all pages until they converge to stable probabilities

-pagerank/
+## pagerank/
- ┣ pagerank.py       # Your main Python code implementing PageRank
- ┣ corpus/           # Folder containing HTML files (the web pages to analyse) ┗ README.md         # This documentation file
+ pagerank.py       # Your main Python code implementing PageRank corpus          # FolderS containing HTML files (the web pages to analyse) README.md         # This documentation file

 ## Installation
 This project uses only Python standard libraries